 Even if you want to keep a mix of real and stock photos, there are a few guidelines you should always keep in mind.
 Use HD photos.
 You can always make them smaller.
 You don’t have the luxury of making smaller photos bigger if you want to look professional and neat.

 Avoid distracting content in the background.
-Choose a good lighting and keep your photos on brand and consistent.
-It’s not advisable to have photos of your team members taken from different angles with different colour palettes and noisy backgrounds.
+Choose good lighting and keep your photos on brand and consistent.
+It’s not advisable to have photos of your team members taken from different angles with different color palettes and noisy backgrounds.

 Testimonials for your website

 You might not have a lot of testimonials in the beginning, but this is a big asset.
 This shows your prospects that you are good at what you do and that your clients are satisfied.
-It’s just like the ‘trusted’ seller badge in eBay or ‘super-host’ badge on airbnb!
+It’s just like the ‘trusted’ seller badge in eBay or the ‘super-host’ badge on Airbnb!

-Now that you are done and your content is ready, its all about copy and paste and inserting your media.
+Now that you are done and your content is ready, it’s all about copy and paste and inserting your media.
 Remember that consistency is key.
-I would recommend that you should use no more that 3 or 4 fonts on your website and keep the sizes and colours consistent.
+I would recommend that you should use no more than 3 or 4 fonts on your website and keep the sizes and colors consistent.
 You want a clear message in an uncluttered space displayed in a very consistent way.
 That is the basics of branding.

 And don’t forget the call-to-action buttons!
-They are your best friends when it comes to leads conversion.
+They are your best friends when it comes to lead conversion.

 I usually start by imagining the website in my mind.
 I have a preference for a minimalist look: no unnecessary items, a short and clear message conveyed, and complete ease of navigation.
 Get in the shoes of your ideal client.
 They want to see ‘who’ this is, ‘what’ you do, ‘how’ you can help them, ‘which’ kind of reviews you have, ‘where’ can you be contacted.